HELLO EVERYONE

 Glad that you have tested and proven your hypothesis.
 You have also very clearly stated your observations below.

 But I need some clarification.
 As I see from our observation, Carbon dioxide was emitted and the candle is put off.
 All it can tell is carbon dioxide does not support combustion.
-How can our evidence prove that oxygen is necessary for combustion? :thinking: :thinking:
+How can our evidence prove that oxygen is necessary for combustion?

 I think the finer distinction here should be about burning.
 Mohitash, very carefully uses combustion here.
-I wonder, is all ‘burning’ ‘combustion’?:thinking::thinking: What about burning things like sun etc?
+I wonder, is all ‘burning’ ‘combustion’?
+What about burning things like sun etc?
 Excited to think about this; this might lead to a fundamental understanding of heat.

-How is the burning of candle different from the burning of magnesium?
+And in this case, the burning question is: How is the burning of candle different from the burning of magnesium?

 @vishu00932, can you think of any other material burning (instead of a candle) in your experiment?
 Further, in connection to our my previous concern, how can we conclusively prove that oxygen is necessary for combustion?